 The Final Fantasy Legend games (actually SaGa titles renamed for America) all feature temporary party members, but anything the player equips on them can't be removed.
 Naturally, they all take their equipment with them when they leave.

 Final Fantasy: The 4 Heroes of Light does this with every temporary party member, but most notably Krinjh, a party member early in the game.
 For extra pain, the player is incredibly likely to have loaded him up with expensive magic tomes, since he can use them to change the element of his basic attack, and he leaves immediately after a boss fight he must be used in.

 Doubly frustrating if the boss in question drops an item and it ends up on him, meaning you don't even get to look at it before he vanishes.

 Although the trope can be inverted by taking equipment from the guests to use or sell.

 EarthBound provides at least some acknowledgment of this.
 If one of your party members is kidnapped / goes on a Vision Quest / discovers True Love / returns to their home planet while holding a key item (such as the Pencil Eraser) then said item will be delivered to Ness's sister's item storage, so you aren't left locked out of certain areas.
 In some places, if you know a party member is about to leave, this can be useful to help save inventory space.

-Mother 3 has this too, with constantly changing party members, though this will usually be reversible later.
+The party members are constantly changing, though this will usually be reversible later.
 But three words: Salsa the Monkey.